David Mahonski

-David Allen Mahonski (May 27, 1958 - November 28, 1992) was an electrician from Williamsport, Pennsylvania who was shot by a White House guard on 15 March 1984.
+David Allen Mahonski (May 27, 1958 – November 28, 1992) was an electrician from Williamsport, Pennsylvania, who was shot by a White House guard on March 15, 1984.
 The 25-year-old had been under FBI surveillance for making threats against then-president Ronald Reagan.
 He had been warned to stay away from the White House by United States Secret Service officers in the months leading up to the shooting.

+Background

+Mahonski lived in Williamsport throughout most of his life.
+Just a few years before the shooting, Mahonski had been released from prison following a March 1979 shooting when he drew a 16-gauge shotgun in front of a Secret Service officer outside the Executive Mansion before being shot by the officer seconds later.
+He was released from prison in January 1980 before becoming a maintenance mechanic at Stroehmann Bakery in Williamsport for several years until March 1983.

+Shooting

-On the day of the shooting he was noticed in front of the south grounds of the White House by security agents who then approached him.
+Mahonski, who was recovering from his injuries, was noticed in front of the south grounds of the White House by security agents who then approached him.
 He pulled a sawed-off shotgun from beneath his coat, and one of the agents shot him in the arm with a revolver.
 He was subsequently arrested.

 He was arraigned on March 16, and scheduled for a psychiatric evaluation which later detected 'emotional problems.'